 In this example, you’ve gone to a dealership and discussed leasing a car worth $20,000.
 You have $1,000 to use toward your down payment on a three-year-long lease.
 Assuming that the vehicle depreciates $3,000 over the course of those three years, with an interest rate of 5%, you can expect a monthly lease payment of $130.23.
 However, in the end, you will not own the vehicle and must return it to the dealership or trade it in.

 Let’s say you want to buy that same car, worth $20,000, using a car loan.
 There are available loans for those with credit challenges.
 Interest rates run between 4.9% and 29.9%.
 This amount compounds monthly.
 Depending on the rate of interest for which you are approved, and the term you choose, you can own the car in as little as five years.
-With a 5% interest and three year loan term, you can expect a monthly payment of $569.45.
+With a 5% interest and three-year loan term, you can expect a monthly payment of $569.45.

-Step to Take When Leasing a Car
+Step To Take When Leasing A Car In Canada

 Understand Your Car Needs